AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/copy-project.md

    This creates a new project which is similar to the project you copied.

-   You can start making changes to your new copied project, like review task assignments or adjust timelines.
+   You can start making changes to the new copied project, like review task assignments or adjust timelines.